meljh/trilo-growth/README.md

 # trilo-growth

-This is a repository for code and data related to projects modeling growth in trilobites
+This is a repository for code and data related to projects modeling growth in trilobites, and described in:

+Hopkins MJ (2019) A simple generative model of trilobite segmentation and growth, to be posted as a preprint imminently

 Unless otherwise marked, all materials are distributed under a CC-BY-NC license.